atomicjolt/react_rails_starter_app/README.md

 #Development:
 -----------------------
 Source code lives in the client directory.
+Modify html and js files in that directory to build your application.

 #Tests